nickeubank/ds4humans/docs/_sources/30_questions/23_passive_internal_alignment_and_bias.md

 # Passive Prediction, Internal Validity, and Alignment

 In this chapter, we will discuss a range of considerations that come into play when evaluating the internal validity of a model designed to answer a Passive Prediction Question.
 As with Descriptive Questions, I will assume you are already familiar with the usual methods of quantitatively measuring the quality of a model used for Passive Prediction.
 Instead, my focus will be on the kind of higher-level considerations that you should reflect on before and after you engage in the standard practices of model fitting and diagnostics you likely learned in your machine learning or statistics course.

 ## Alignment

 After the last chapter, you'd be forgiven for wondering whether I'm crazy (or just a bad writer) given my insistence on referring to a model that reads mammograms as "a model that answers the question: if a radiologist were to look at this mammogram, would they conclude it showed evidence of cancer?"
 "A model that reads mammograms" is clearer and more succinct, after all.

 So why have I insisted in continuing to discuss models in this way?
 Because while my formulation is less concise, it is also much more accurate.

 The way that most statistical models are developed ("trained") to answer Passive Prediction Questions is by using a large dataset of "training examples."
 These training examples are observations in which the outcome we will eventually ask the model to predict is filled in.

 For models designed to predict future events, our training data will be historical data in which the outcomes the model will eventually be designed to predict — like surgical complications or factory machine failures — have already occurred.

 For models designed for automation, our training data will be records of a person completing the task the model will eventually be designed to automate.
 To train a mammogram reading algorithm, in other words, you first need a database of mammograms that radiologists have already labeled as indicating cancer or not.
 And what the model is actually trained to do is not "find cancer" but rather to "give the same answers given by human radiologists."

 This is where the distinction between "predicting what a radiologist would say" and "detecting cancer" becomes important: because this kind of statistical model was trained to emulate the behavior of radiologists in labelled mammograms, the model will recapitulate any systematic biases held by the human radiologists who reviewed the mammograms in the training data.
 Did the radiologists struggle to detect cancer in dense breast tissue?
 So too will the algorithm trained on their labels.

-The difference between what you *want* a model to do (detect cancer) and what it *actually* does (guesses what a radiologist would do) is referred to as a model's *alignment*, and the fact there is nearly always a gap between what we want a model to do and what it actually does is commonly referred to as an "alignment problem."
+The difference between what you *want* a model to do (detect cancer) and what it *actually* does (guesses what a radiologist would do) is referred to as a model's *alignment*, and the fact that there is nearly always a gap between what we want a model to do and what it actually does is commonly referred to as an "alignment problem."

-And as we'll discuss in detail below, often this difference between what we *want* a model to do (for example, find the best applicant for a job) and what the model is actually doing (like emulating biased human hiring managers) is how biased algorithms arise.
+And as we'll discuss in detail below, this difference between what we *want* a model to do (for example, find the best applicant for a job) and what the model is actually doing (like emulating biased human hiring managers) is often how biased algorithms arise.

 ```{note}
 The terms "alignment" and "the alignment problem" I believe originated among computer scientists interested in artificial intelligence (and the possibility we might someday create a super-intelligent AI whose interests may not align with our own).
 With the rise of LLMs like chatGPT and Gemini, use of the term has spread, and data scientists from a range of backgrounds are becoming increasingly comfortable using the term.